steveseguin/social_stream/README.md

 - Toggle the extension on and off, and reload the pop-out chat window.
 Ideally the pop-out chat should be visible on screen, as even just a few pixels shown will allow the pop-out chat to work at full-power.
 Chrome otherwise may throttle performance.
 - Open a new dock / overlay link if things still do not work, as the session ID may have changed.
-- Ensure that VDO.Ninja works with your browser, as if not, webRTC may be disabled and so this social stream extension will not work also.
+- Ensure that VDO.Ninja works with your browser, as if not, webRTC may be disabled and so this Social Stream Ninja extension will not work also.
 - If using Facebook live chat, please sure you are viewing the page as a "viewer", not as a publisher, and that you are connected to WiFi or Ethernet, and not mobile LTE/4G/5G.
 - The auto-responder requires you to be signed in to the social endpoint and that you have access to chat; ensure you accept any disclaimer and try issuing a test message first.
 - Try using the extension in Incognito mode or try disabling all other browser extensions, then reloading the browser, and trying again.
 Many extension types will conflict with Socialstream, causing certain functions to fail.